aspose-cells/Aspose.Cells-Doc-md/cpp/developer-guide/loading-saving-and-converting/read-and-write-xlsb-file-format/_index.md

 ## **Read and Write XLSB File Format**
 The following sample code loads the [source XLSB file](23166992.xlsb) and reads its cell A1 and then copies its contents to cell C4 and saves it as [output XLSB file](23166993.xlsb).
 ## **Sample Code**
-{{< gist "aspose-com-gists" "0edd1c91ebaa6cd099be1200b1ec7480" "Examples-CellsCPP-LoadingSavingAndConverting-ReadAndWriteXLSBFileFormat.cpp" >}}
+{{< gist "aspose-cells-gists" "6f7d9819d85793c3a3b5d040af42e1a9" "Examples-CellsCPP-LoadingSavingAndConverting-ReadAndWriteXLSBFileFormat.cpp" >}}